 Note that $trash/info has no subdirectories.
 For a directory in $trash/files, only an information file for its own name is needed.
 This is because, when a subdirectory gets trashed, it must be moved to $trash/files with its entire contents.
 The names of the files and directories within the directory MUST NOT be altered; the implementation also SHOULD preserve the access and modification time for them.

 When trashing a file or directory, the implementation MUST create the corresponding file in $trash/info first.
-When trashing a file or directory, the implementation MUST create thecorresponding file in $trash/info first.
-Moreover, it MUST try to do this in an atomic fashion, so that if two processes try trash files with the same filename this will result in two different trash files.
+Moreover, it MUST try to do this in an atomic fashion, so that if two processes try to trash files with the same filename this will result in two different trash files.
 On Unix-line systems this is done by generating a filename, and then opening with O_EXCL.
 If that succeeds the creation was atomic (at least on the same machine), if it fails you need to pick another filename.

 The names of the files/directories in $trash/info SHOULD be somehow related to original file names.
 This can help manual recovery in emergency cases (for example, if the corresponding info file is lost).

-When copying, rather than moving, a file into the trash (i.e. When trashing to the “home trash” from a different partition), exact preservation of permissions might be impossible.
-Notably, a file.directory that was owned by another user will now be owned by this user (changing owners is usually only available to root).
-This should not cause the trashing operation to fail.
+When copying, rather than moving, a file into the trash (when trashing to the “home trash” from a different partition), exact preservation of permissions might be impossible.
+Notably, a file/directory that was owned by another user will now be owned by this user (changing owners is usually only available to root).
+This SHOULD NOT cause the trashing operation to fail.

-In this same situation, setting the permissions should be done after writing the copied file, as they may make it unwriteable..
+In this same situation, setting the permissions should be done after writing the copied file, as they might make it unwriteable..